Bioconductor/bioc_git_transition/doc/scenario-2-push-to-gitub-gitbioc.md

     git commit -m "My informative commit message describing the change"
     ```

+1. (Alternatve) When changes are more elaborate, best practice is to use a local branch for development.

+    ```
+    git checkout master
+    git checkout -b feature-my-feature
+    ## multiple rounds of edit, add, commit
+    ```

+    Merge the local branch to master when the feature is 'complete'.

+    ```
+    git checkout master
+    git merge feature-my-feature
+    ```

 1. Push updates to GitHub's (`origin`) `master` branch

     ```